nkpydev/Python-Learning/README.md

 I am still learning new things - everyday.

-This repository is my collection of examples of concepts that I learnt.
+This repository is my collection of notes and examples of concepts that I learnt.

 I am not a programmer by profession, but I am loving Python.